ZZ-4 Tight-Fit Small Block Chevy Block Hugger Headers, Raw Finish

 - Will not fit 1955-1957 Chevys, Camaros, Chevelles or other modern cars with crossmembers under the two center exhaust ports

 NotesThese headers are treated with a light coating of anti-corrosion paint to avoid rust during shipment and on the shelf.
 This coating must be removed entirely before painting with a high-temp paint for final installation.
-Coating can be removed with lacquer thinner and rags or sanded/sand blasted off.
+Coating can be removed with lacquer thinner.

 Q & A